pro-utkarshM/Student-Register/README.md

 The Student Register application is built using the following technologies:

 - **Kotlin:** The primary programming language used for backend development.
-- **Room: ** Room is an Android library that provides an abstraction layer over SQLite, allowing for simplified database access and management through the use of annotations and pre-compiled SQL queries.
+- **Room:** Room is an Android library that provides an abstraction layer over SQLite, allowing for simplified database access and management through the use of annotations and pre-compiled SQL queries.
-- **ViewModel:**ViewModel is an Android architecture component that stores and manages UI-related data, preserving data across configuration changes and providing separation of concerns between UI and data handling logic
+- **ViewModel:** ViewModel is an Android architecture component that stores and manages UI-related data, preserving data across configuration changes and providing separation of concerns between UI and data handling logic.
- **LiveData:**LiveData is an observable data holder class in Android that allows data to be observed by UI components, ensuring they always have the most up-to-date data and automatically updating the UI when the data changes
+- **LiveData:** LiveData is an observable data holder class in Android that allows data to be observed by UI components, ensuring they always have the most up-to-date data and automatically updating the UI when the data changes.
- **Coroutines:**Coroutines are a Kotlin feature that provide a simple and efficient way to write asynchronous code in a sequential manner, allowing for asynchronous programming without the complexities of traditional callback or thread-based approaches.
+- **Coroutines:** Coroutines are a Kotlin feature that provide a simple and efficient way to write asynchronous code in a sequential manner, allowing for asynchronous programming without the complexities of traditional callback or thread-based approaches.

 ## Installation

 To run this application locally, please follow these steps:

 1. Clone the repository: